lmatwiej/nutritional-planning/finalproject/webserver/README.md

 Update a specific food to the database

 DELETE /food_name
-Delete a specifc food given its id
+Delete a specific food given its id

 GET /food_name
 Get the index of a specific food